Egypt Denies Visa Price Rise

 💡 Our recommendation

-➡️ As long as no clear announcement is made by the Egyptian authorities, the Egypt visa price remains unchanged.
+➡️ As long as no clear announcement is issued by the Egyptian authorities, assume that the Egypt visa price remains USD 25 (USD 60 for multiple entries).

 Find out if your question has been answered in the list below